-Detailed information and copies of forms for applications for premises licences, personal licences and club premises certificates and the city council's guidance notes are available from the individual page links the the left.
-Please note that all forms are prescribed by law, and the city council has no control or discretion over their format.
+Detailed information and copies of forms for applications for premises licences, personal licences and club premises certificates and the city council's guidance notes are available from the individual page links in the general guidance section.

 If valid representations are made in respect of an application, a hearing by the Licensing (Licensing and Gambling) Sub-Committee may be necessary.
 The agendas and papers for these hearings will be published by the Democratic Services team prior to the hearing.

-The sale or supply of alcohol, provision of regulated entertainment or late night refreshment must be authorised by a premises licence, club premises certificate or temporary event notice (TEN).
-The penalty for doing so without an authorisation is severe - an unlimited fine and/or up to six months imprisonment.
+The sale or supply of alcohol, provision of regulated entertainment or late night refreshment must be authorised by a premises licence, club premises certificate or Temporary Event Notice (TEN).
+The penalty for doing so without an authorisation is severe - an unlimited fine and/or up to six months' imprisonment.
 In addition, anyone authorising alcohol sales must hold a personal licence (or have given a TEN).

-Businesses buying alcohol from wholesalers: new provisions from 1 April 2017
+Businesses buying alcohol from wholesalers: provisions from 1 April 2017

-From 1 April 2017 businesses that sell alcohol to the public will need to ensure that the UK wholesalers they buy alcohol from have been approved by HMRC under the Alcohol Wholesaler Registration Scheme (AWRS).
+From 1 April 2017 all businesses selling alcohol to the public will need to ensure that the UK wholesalers they buy alcohol from have been approved by HMRC under the Alcohol Wholesaler Registration Scheme (AWRS).
 They will need to check the wholesaler’s Unique Registration Number (URN) against the HMRC online database

 If a business is found to have purchased alcohol from an unapproved wholesaler, they may be liable to a penalty or could even face criminal prosecution and have their alcohol stock seized.
-Further information is available from the Home Office.

 Whether not the authority of a premises licence, club premises certificate or temporary event notice is required, the performance or reproduction of any copyright sound or visual work will need permission from the copyright owner.
 For more information contact PRS for Music Ltd. and Phonographic Performance Ltd. in respect of performances of music and recorded music or the Motion Picture Licensing Company Ltd. (trading as MPLC) and Filmbank Distributors Ltd. (t/a Filmbank Media) in respect of film or video works.
 The Independent Cinema Office may be able to advise in respect of the showing of copyright film or video recordings in a community setting.